Professor Asim Roy

-Asim is on the Governing Board of the International Neural Network Society (INNS), founder of the INNS Section on Autonomous Learning and Guest Editor-in-Chief of a special issue of Neural Networks on autonomous learning.
-He also serves on the editorial boards of Neural Networks and Neural Information Processing – Letters and Reviews.
-He has been the Letters Editor of IEEE Transactions on Neural Networks and has served on the organizing committees of many scientific conferences.
+Asim is a member of the Board of Governors of the International Neural Network Society (INNS) and founder and chair of two INNS Sections — one on Autonomous Machine Learning and the other on Big Data Analytics.
+He was the Guest Editor-in-Chief of a special issue of Neural Networks on autonomous learning and currently the one on big data analytics.
+He is the Guest Editor-in-Chief of a Special Research Topic — “Representation in the Brain” of Frontiers in Psychology which will be published as an open access eBook.
+He is the Senior Editor of Big Data Analytics, an open access publication of BioMed Central, and also serves on the editorial boards of Neural Networks, Cognitive Computation, and Neural Information Processing – Letters and Reviews.
+He has been the Letters Editor of IEEE Transactions on Neural Networks and has served on organizing committees of many scientific conferences.
+He was the General Co-Chair of the INNS Conference on Big Data in San Francisco in 2015 and the Technical Program Co-Chair of IJCNN 2015 in Ireland.
+He is the Program Co-Chair of INNS Big Data Conference 2016 in Thessaloniki, Greece.
 He was the Program Chair for the ORSA/TIMS (Operations Research Society of America / The Institute of Management Sciences) National meeting in Las Vegas and the General Chair of the ORSA/TIMS National meeting in Phoenix.
 Asim is listed in Who’s Who in America.

-His research interests are in theories of the brain, brain-like learning, neural networks, machine learning, data mining, pattern recognition, prediction and forecasting, intelligent systems, and nonlinear multiple objective optimization.
-His research has been published in Management Science, Decision Sciences, Mathematical Programming, Financial Management, Neural Networks, Neural Computation, Naval Research Logistics, ORSA Journal on Computing, IEEE Transactions on Neural Networks, IEEE Transactions on Fuzzy Systems, IEEE Transactions on Systems, Man and Cybernetics, and other journals.
+His research interests are in theories of the brain, brain-like learning, artificial neural networks, automated machine learning, data mining, pattern recognition, prediction and forecasting, intelligent systems and nonlinear multiple objective optimization.
+His research has been published in Management Science, Decision Sciences, Mathematical Programming, Financial Management, Neural Networks, Neural Computation, Naval Research Logistics, ORSA Journal on Computing, IEEE Transactions on Neural Networks, IEEE Transactions on Fuzzy Systems, IEEE Transactions on Systems, Man and Cybernetics, Frontiers in Cognitive Science, and other journals.

-Asim authored Connectionism, controllers, and a brain theory, The hardest test for a theory of cognition: The Input Test, On Connectionism, Rule Extraction and Brain-like Learning, and Artificial Neural Networks – A Science in Trouble and coauthored An Interactive Weight Space Reduction Procedure for Nonlinear Multiple Objective Mathematical Programming, A Multi-Tasking Learning Model for Online Pattern Recognition, An Interactive Search Method Based on User Preferences, A Neural Network Learning Theory and a Polynomial Time RBF Algorithm, An algorithm to generate radial basis function (RBF)-like nets for classification problems, A polynomial time algorithm for the construction and training of a class of multilayer perceptrons, A Polynomial Time Algorithm for Generating Neural Networks for Pattern Classification: Its Stability Properties and Some Test Results, Extending planning languages to include optimization capabilities, and End-user optimization with spreadsheet models.
+Asim authored A theory of the brain: localist representation is used widely in the brain, An extension of the localist representation theory: grandmother cells are also widely used in the brain, Connectionism, controllers and a brain theory, The hardest test for a theory of cognition: The Input Test, On Connectionism, Rule Extraction and Brain-like Learning, and Artificial Neural Networks – A Science in Trouble, and coauthored An Interactive Weight Space Reduction Procedure for Nonlinear Multiple Objective Mathematical Programming, A Multi-Tasking Learning Model for Online Pattern Recognition, An Interactive Search Method Based on User Preferences, A Neural Network Learning Theory and a Polynomial Time RBF Algorithm, An algorithm to generate radial basis function (RBF)-like nets for classification problems, A polynomial time algorithm for the construction and training of a class of multilayer perceptrons, A Polynomial Time Algorithm for Generating Neural Networks for Pattern Classification: Its Stability Properties and Some Test Results, Extending planning languages to include optimization capabilities, and End-user optimization with spreadsheet models.